Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Stance Detection Datasets

 \subsection{VaxxStance}

 The dataset was independently collected for two languages: Basque and Spanish.
-No user overlap across train and test set occurs in the data.
-Relational data is also included, such as \emph{friends} from the users and \emph{retweets} made to the labeled tweets.
-The Basque version (VaxxStance-eu) also includes retweets retrieved from the users timelines, as there are few tweets retrieved from the labeled tweets.
-In order to get more relational data, we extracted 552K supplementary retweets from the users timelines of the Spanish subset (VaxxStance-es), emulating the extra retweet collection as authors did for the Basque version.
+No user overlap across train and test sets occurs in the data.
+Interactions, such as \emph{friends} from the users and \emph{retweets} made to the labeled tweets, are also included.
+The Basque version (VaxxStance-eu) also includes retweets retrieved from the users' timelines, as there are few tweets retrieved from the labeled tweets.
+In order to get more interaction-based data, we extracted 552K supplementary retweets from the users' timelines of the Spanish subset (VaxxStance-es), emulating the extra retweet collection as the authors did for the Basque version.